Arevy/e-commerce-backend/README.md

   and identity details in one call for the store front and support tools.
 - Dedicated `customerSupport` GraphQL namespace so support agents can audit and mutate every domain object without switching schemas.
+- Native product image storage with an Oracle BLOB column, upload mutations, and a streaming `/products/:id/image` endpoint so both storefront and admin UIs keep previews in sync.
 - Ships with SQL bootstrap + seed data so every resolver can be exercised out of the box.
 - JWT-based authentication with sample test accounts for quick manual testing.